-Wise Way The presiding brother will always have respect to the nature of the occasion, or subject of the lecture.
-In the morning he will open the Psalms of David, or some other general ascription of praise to God following, with others, upon the sufferings or priesthood of Christ, and, with others, on the comforts of the truth, the desolution of Israel, or the coming of the Lord as each occasion may seem best to suggest, or call for.
-At night, the presiding brother won't ask the alien audience to tell lies by asking them to say, "Oh, how I love thy law, it is my study all the day," but will confine the selection to declaratory hymns, in which even the stranger may join, such as "Zion's king shall reign victorious."
+The presiding brother will always have respect to the nature of the occasion, or subject of the lecture.
+In the morning he will open with Psalms of David, or some other general ascription of praise to God following with others upon the sufferings or priesthood of Christ, and with others on the comforts of the Truth, the desolation of Israel, or the coming of the Lord - as each occasion may seem best to suggest, or call for.
+At night, the presiding brother won't ask the alien audience to tell lies by asking them to say, "Oh, how love I thy law, it is my study all the day", but will confine the selection to declaratory hymns, in which even the stranger may join, such as "Zion's king shall reign victorious".

-V. WHEN TO SELECT hymnS --
+v.
+WHEN TO SELECT HYMNS